 - Make sure to not use a flash.
-This can cause shadows around the head.
+This can cause cast shadows around your baby’s head.

 - Position yourself so that the camera is parallel with your baby’s face.

-- If you are using a phone camera, use live mode or burst mode so you can take a lot of shots at once.
+- If you are using a phone camera, use live mode or burst mode so you can take multiple shots at once.

 - Remember you might not get the right shot on the first go.
 You can always try again.

 Once you have taken your passport photo the next step is to print.
 We actually got turned down with our home printed version.
 We recommend going to your local print shop or use a photo printing website specifically for passport photos.
 Getting the correct size is critical.